Can Lyme disease and chronic infections cause cancer?

 Leukemia may have a wide range of genetic and environmental causes.

-Lyme Disease and Lymphoma
+Lyme disease and lymphoma

-Cancer as a result of Lyme disease Inflammation
+Cancer as a result of Lyme disease inflammation

-Leukemia and Lyme disease occurring together
+Leukemia and Lyme disease occur together

 Common signs and symptoms of leukemia